fbpx

 5. Emporio

-Emporio (Emborio) is 12 km south of Fira, on the road to Perissa. it’s the largest village on the island, has the best Venetian castle, unusual architecture, deserted parts, and is a brilliant little warren of ancient narrow laneways to explore.
-Take your camera, it’s a very atmospheric place.
+Its the largest village on the island, has the best Venetian castle, unusual architecture, deserted parts, and is a brilliant little warren of ancient narrow laneways to explore.

 Photo of Emporio Village with Windmills on a Hill in Santorini Island, Greece